Bipartisan House Bill Proposes Federal Cyber Training Hub

 A bipartisan pair of House members are looking to bolster the Federal government’s cyber workforce with new legislation introduced last week that would create a centralized Federal cybersecurity resource and training center.

 Reps.
-Pat Fallon, R-Texas, and Marcy Kaptur, D-Ohio, on May 16 introduced the Federal Cyber Workforce Training Act of 2025 that would direct the National Cyber Director (NCD) to establish the center to help meet government’s growing cyber workforce demands.
+Pat Fallon, R-Texas, and Marcy Kaptur, D-Ohio, on May 16 introduced the Federal Cyber Workforce Training Act of 2025 that would direct the national cyber director (NCD) to establish the center to help meet government’s growing cyber workforce demands.

 “This legislation modernizes our approach to building a robust cyber workforce by streamlining onboarding with hands-on, role-specific training and sets high standards via DHS and DOD collaboration,” said Rep. Fallon in a statement.
 “By fostering sustainable career paths and bolstering recruitment with specialized talent management modules, we are taking necessary steps to fortify our defenses against escalating cyber threats.”